Ant in a dream carrying a green leaf many times its own size with determination

 An ant can carry a load fifty times its own body weight.
 This is not a metaphor — it is a biological fact.
 A creature the size of a grain can do what is beyond the reach of much larger animals.
 And this is the first and central symbol of the ant: strength that is out of proportion with size.

-In the ancient cultures, the ant was a symbol of diligence, organization, and collective wisdom.
+In ancient cultures, the ant was a symbol of diligence, organization, and collective wisdom.
 In the Quran, ants speak — and their speech was heard by Solomon.
 In Greek mythology, the Myrmidons — the warriors of Achilles — descended from ants: the gods transformed ants into people, creating an entire nation.
 In the Indian tradition, an anthill stands for tireless creation.

 An ant never works alone.
 Every ant is part of a system.
 Every action is part of a larger plan.
 No one is rushing about or waiting for orders — each knows its place in the whole.